min69u/Reforestation/README.md

-## Why do cows wear bells?
-Because their horns don't work.
+## Why don’t seagulls fly over the bay?
+Because then they’d be bay-gulls!